 Fourthly we need to make sure that the client's systems are updated to match year-end entries we make, including depreciation, interest, accruals, salaries, tax and whatever else may be the case.
 By ensuring clients ledgers reflect these changes and agree with the accounts returned to IRD, we don't have issues with opening balances the following year.

 So what packages do we support?
 MYOB, Reckon (formerly QuickBooks) and Xero are the major systems in use today – even that is more complex.
-Both MYOB and Reckon have their traditional packages and on-line versions of the same.
-They have taken quite different approaches to implementing their on-line systems.
+Both MYOB and Reckon have their traditional packages and online versions of the same.
+They have taken quite different approaches to implement their online systems.

 They also have newer on-line products only – mini-Xeros if you like.
 While there are always adjustments to the traditional products, these newer products are developing even faster.
 Mind you they need to - even market-leading Xero lacks features of the traditional programs.

 As a business partner of these firms, I have access to their online world.
 For Xero that's free – but for both MYOB and Reckon there's an annual fee for this.

 Then there's MoneyWorks – something which has grown on me while I've been working with a client.
 He uses Apple Macs so has little real choice, but the program is also available for Windows (just as well since I don't use or even like Macs).

 I have also had clients who use Sage – but one is no longer in business and I've recently fired the other (not over his choice of package).
 Having had this client I have to say I didn't believe he could make such a mess in another package – but his use of Xero for one of his companies has shown me how wrong I was.
 So while I have some limited familiarity with Sage, I'm hesitant to commit to working with this system.